mcartmell/mastodon-twitter-crosspost/README.md

 - A [Mastodon](https://mastodon.social/) account
 - A [Twitter](https://twitter.com/) account
-- A [Twitter developer account](https://developer.twitter.com/) with OAuth 2.0 credentials
+- A [Twitter developer account](https://developer.twitter.com/) with OAuth 1.0 and 2.0 credentials

-Note that Twitter API v1.1 and OAuth 1.0 are not supported.
+Twitter API v1.1 is required for posting media, and v2.0 is required for posting tweets.

 ### Installing